Inapproximability of Diameter in super-linear time: Beyond the 5/3 ratio: Abstract

 \section{Abstract}

 We show, assuming the Strong Exponential Time Hypothesis, that for every $\varepsilon > 0$, approximating directed \textsc{Diameter} on $m$-arc graphs within ratio $7/4 - \varepsilon$ requires $m^{4/3 - o(1)}$ time.
-Our construction uses nonnegative edge weights but even holds for sparse digraphs, i.e., for which the number of vertices $n$ and the number of arcs $m$ satisfy $m = \Tilde{O}(n)$.
-This is the first result that conditionally rules out a near-linear time $5/3$-approximation for \textsc{Diameter}.
+Our construction uses non-negative edge weights but even holds for sparse digraphs, i.e., for which the number of vertices $n$ and the number of arcs $m$ satisfy $m = \Tilde{O}(n)$.
+This is the first result that conditionally rules out a near-linear time $5/3$-approximation for a variant of~\textsc{Diameter}.